May 2026

 JUDICIARY UPDATE

-Thirty-six of 890 active federal judicial positions, including the United States Court of Federal Claims, the U.S. Court of International Trade, and the United States territorial courts, are currently vacant.
-Eleven more judicial vacancies are expected through January 2, 2027, with three nominee named in advance.
+Thirty-four of 890 active federal judicial positions, including the U.S. Court of Federal Claims, the U.S. Court of International Trade, and the United States territorial courts, are currently vacant.
+Ten more judicial vacancies are expected through January 2, 2027, with six nominees named in advance.

 Vacancies Nominees Pending